jeet-Abhi123/Fine-tuning-of-LLMs/readme.md

-# Fine Tuning of Vision Language Models using PEFT
+# Fine Tuning of Large Language Models using PEFT

 Parameter Efficient Fine Tuning(PEFT) has the following techniques :- <br>
 - **Prompt Tuning** : Prepends a trainable tensor to the model's input embeddings, creating a soft prompt.